American Orchestras’ Futures Fund

 - Proposal Review Rubric

 Across the country, orchestras are vigorously engaged in groundbreaking work, embracing opportunities presented by the current environment.
-To support this innovative work, the League is thrilled to announce the American Orchestras' Futures Fund, made possible through the generous support of the Ann & Gordon Getty Foundation and administered by the League.
+To support this innovative work, the League of American Orchestras is thrilled to announce the American Orchestras' Futures Fund, made possible through the generous support of the Ann & Gordon Getty Foundation and administered by the League.

 This exciting $4.5 million grants program (with $3 million in grants in the first cycle) will support a select number of orchestras that are making significant investments in organizational learning and innovation.
-Two-year organizational grants will be available for new or ongoing work that demonstrates an impact on the organization, and on its audiences and communities.
+Two-year grants will be available for new or ongoing work that demonstrates an impact on the organization, and on its audiences and communities.
 U.S.-based adult and youth orchestras that are members of the League are eligible to apply.

 In October 2016, larger-budget League member orchestras (Groups 1-4) applied for grants for the 2016/17 and 2017/18 seasons.
 In the summer of 2017, smaller-budget orchestras (Groups 5-8) and youth orchestras may apply for grants for the 2017/18 and 2018/19 seasons.